The Trial of Marinovich and Matusevich, 22-27 March 1978 (49.3)

 In connection with these charges the following were called as witnesses:

-• M. Kotsyubinskaya (CCE 45), E. Obertas (CCEs 45, 46) and the wife of Matusevich, Olga Geiko (CCE 45).
+• Mikhailina Kotsyubinskaya (CCE 45), Yevgeny Obertas (CCEs 45, 46) and the wife of Matusevich, Olga Geiko (CCE 45).

-The testimony of B. D. Antonenko-Davidovich (CCEs 45, 46), who was unable to be present because of illness, was read out.
-Also questioned were the parents, the sister, an uncle and a female cousin of Matusevich, and the mother, sister and wife of Marinovich.
+B.D.
+ANTONENKO-DAVIDOVICH (CCEs 45, 46) was unable to be present because of illness; his testimony was read out in court.
+Also questioned were the parents, sister, uncle and female cousin of Matusevich; and the mother, sister and wife of Marinovich.

-Nadezhda Svetlichnaya, in answer to questions about whom exactly she had given information to about herself, who had compiled Memorandum No. 11 and what part had been played by Marinovich and Matusevich, replied that she had appealed to the group and not to its individual members.
-After reading out a phrase from her declaration to the Central Committee of the Soviet Communist Party (CCE 44): “I consider it beneath human dignity, after all that has been lived through, to be a citizen of the biggest, most powerful and most perfect concentration-camp in the world”, Judge Dyshel asked: ‘On what grounds do you make this assertion?’
+After reading out a phrase from her declaration to the Central Committee of the Soviet Communist Party (CCE 44): “I consider it beneath human dignity, after all that has been lived through, to be a citizen of the biggest, most powerful and most perfect concentration-camp in the world.”

-Olga Geiko refused to answer the Procurator’s question, “Do you still consider yourself a member of the group?”
+Olga Geiko refused to answer the Procurator’s question, “Do you still consider yourself a member of the Group?”

 Marinovich: I refuse to take part in a closed court session.